Do different breeds of cat have a higher tolerance for cold temperatures?

 Explanation Of the Layers Of Cat Hair

-The Sphynx cat which is often called hairless, still has layer of down hair.
+The Sphynx cat, which is often called hairless, still has a layer of down hair.
 Read more to find out which breeds cope well with cold weather and which breeds do not cope well with cold weather.

 The awn hairs make up the middle part of the cat’s coat.
 They protect the undercoat and also help to provide insulation.

 The guard hairs are the protective topcoat.
 They are longer and thicker than either down or awn hairs.
 They protect the layers underneath from rain and snow.
 The guard hairs are what we typically see as the coat.

 Best Cold Weather Cat Breeds

 The Siberian Cat, sometimes referred to as the Siberian Forest Cat or Moscow Longhairs, has a thick, luxurious triple coat.

 This thick coat helps them to survive the subarctic weather in Russia where the cat originated.

 The triple layers of the Siberian’s coat provides insulation and protection from the wind plus water resistance.